 6. Minify your CSS and JS files

-If you look deeply at what’s causing your website loads too slow, you will see your website’s CSS and JS files are one of the biggest reasons for slowing down your website speed.
+If you look deeply at what’s causing your website to load too slow, you will see your website’s CSS and JS files are one of the biggest reasons for slowing down your website speed.

 The more CSS and JS files you will have on your website, the more time it will take to load them.
 And the bad news here is whenever you install a new plugin OR Extention in your CMS’s like WordPress you are unknowingly increasing the number of your CSS and JS files.
-Because of most of the WordPress plugin containing some new CSS and JS files.
+Because most of the WordPress plugins contain some new CSS and JS files.